Skip to main content

 “Perhaps including an additional reading that, while not formally part of the vows, could be used to express your love and commitment in your own words.
 Your vicar would be able to advise you on the options and would be delighted to work with you to design a wonderful service.”

-What are the Christian Wedding Vows?
+What are Traditional Christian Wedding Vows?

 The main Church of England Christian marriage vows are as follows.
 These time-honoured vows are as relevant now as they were 500 years ago, and are an eloquent and traditional way to express your faith and commitment to one another while following in the footsteps of those who came before you.